-lower yearly income rank at age 28 and 0.43 higher income rank, which is approximately a change of 642 ILS per year (\approx 189 US dollars).
+The posterior means are highly variable both across cities and within cities across groups.
+The posterior mean effect of spending one more year in the worst city ranged between -0.42 lower yearly income rank at age 28 and 0.43 higher income rank, which is approximately a change of 642 ILS per year (\approx 189 US dollars).
 Comparing immigrants and natives, it is apparent that there are significant differences between the cities that benefit one group and the cities that benefit the other group.
-Among low-income families, many of the northern Israeli cities are found to be places that benefit immigrants but not natives.
-Southern cities on the coastline of Israel, which have a high immigrant share, are also among the best cities for immigrants, but are only as good as the average for natives.
+Among low-income families, many of the northern Israeli cities are found to be places that benefit natives but not immigrants.
+Southern cities on the coastline of Israel, which have a high immigrant share, are among the best cities for immigrants but are only as good as the average for natives.